Summary

 30 Minute(s)

-Tell students that these divisions among colonists also existed in Boston in the spring of 1770.
-Pass out the the Facts of the Boston Massacre handout and introduce a CUS and Discuss reading strategy.
-Display slide 8, which shows students how to annotate their reading using the CUS and Discuss method.
-Allow time for students to read the facts about the Boston Massacre and use this annotation strategy.
-(Note: This reading is a compilation of information from several reliable sources.)
+Tell students that these divisions among colonists were prevalent in Boston during the spring of 1770.
+Pass out one copy of The Boston Massacre reading and introduce the CUS and Discuss instructional strategy.
+Display slide 8 to provide students with guidelines for annotating the reading using the CUS and Discuss strategy.
+Allow time for students to read and annotate The Boston Massacre text.

 Extend